-Metro Atlanta Chamber's Annual Meeting, 2021.
+Metro Atlanta Chamber annual meeting, 2018.

 21ST CENTURY

 The Chamber has continued to produce Forward Atlanta campaigns through the 21st century that have helped raise funds from the business community in Atlanta in order to address issues that go beyond the operating expenses of the Chamber, such as revitalizing infrastructure, attracting international trade, and sporting events.